Public Service Loan Forgiveness Calculator

 How the PSLF Calculator Works

-Whether you’re planning your next move or just need clarity on what lies ahead, this tool helps you stay informed and in control of your financial future.
+Whether you’re strategizing your next move or just need a reality check, this tool helps you stay on track, avoid mistakes, and take control of your PSLF progress.

 1. Loan Details

-Average Interest Rate: The average rate on your loans.
-This estimates how much interest you’ll pay over time.
+• Average Interest Rate: The combined interest rate across your loans.
+This data helps calculate how much interest you’ll pay over time.

-Monthly Payment: What you’re currently paying each month.
-This lets the calculator compare your plan to options like SAVE, IBR, and PAYE.
+• Monthly Payment: This is what you’re currently paying.
+We use this number to compare your existing plan to options like SAVE, IBR, and PAYE.

 2. Income & Household Details

-Family Size: The number of people in your household, including yourself.
-Larger households reduce discretionary income, which lowers your payments.
+• Family Size: The number of people in your household, including yourself.
+Larger households lower your discretionary income, which reduces your monthly payment.

-Average Annual Growth: Your expected income growth (e.g., 3%).
-This projects future payments based on raises or promotions.
+• Expected Income Growth: Estimate your annual salary increase (e.g., 3%).
+This helps project future payments based on raises or promotions.

 3. Repayment History

-Years in Public Service: How long you’ve worked for a qualifying employer.
-This estimates your progress toward the 10-year (120 payments) forgiveness requirement.
+• Years in Public Service: Put how long you’ve worked for a PSLF-qualifying employer.
+We use this to estimate how far along you are in the 10-year (120-payment) requirement.

-Work full-time for a qualifying employer, such as a government agency, a 501(c)(3) nonprofit, or certain private nonprofits that provide public services.
+• Work for a PSLF-qualifying employer.
+Your employer (not your job title) determines eligibility.
+You must work full-time for a government agency, a 501(c)(3) nonprofit, or a private nonprofit that provides public services.
 Jobs at for-profit companies, labor unions, and political organizations don’t count.

-Make 120 on-time payments while working for a qualifying employer.
-Payments during deferment or forbearance don’t count—except for COVID-19 relief periods.
+• Make 120 qualifying payments.
+You must make 120 on-time, full payments while working for a qualifying employer.
+Payments don’t count if your loans are in deferment or forbearance, except during COVID-19 relief periods.

 FAQs